adent11/PID-Box/README.md

 * Finished assembling box
 * Note: Leave space for wiring so you don't end up having to cram the wiring into a small box <br/>
 <IMG SRC="Media/PIDBoxWiring.JPG" width="267" height="200"> <br/>
-One week behind due to delays in wiring
 </p>
 </details>